galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >   - *"Generate Heatmap for"*: `phylip`
 >   - {% icon param-collection %} *"phylip"*: the output of **Dist.shared** {% icon tool %} (this is a collection input)
 >
-> <!-- TODO: way to view the SVGs inside Galaxy? -->
+> <!-- TODO: add image conversion tool for Galaxy instances that do not support viewing of SVGs files? -->
 {: .hands_on}

 Look at some of the resulting heatmaps (you may have to download the SVG images first).
 In all of these